writingteacher/who-working/docs/api/quickstart_working.md

 # Quickstart guide

-Have you a lot on your plate to keep track of?
+Busy managing a quickservice location?

-Easily manage all your tasks in one simple to-do list!
+Easily manage all your last-minute staffing requirements with one simple app!

 ## At a glance